jaustinUF/ESP32_to_AWS_IoT_Core/README.md

 # ESP32 microcontroller to AWS IoT Core
 ## Overview
-This project uses an ESP32 microcontroller development board as the edge device.
+This project uses an ESP32 microcontroller development board for the edge device.
 The AWS console setup is the same as in the *AWS IoT demo project.*
 ## ESP32
 ### Code installation
 The three files in the esp32_code directory are the C++ code for the ESP32.
 The Arduino IDE compiles these files, loads the resulting object file into the esp32, and causes it to run.
 Using auth/cert credentials in certs.h the ESP32 code: